Project Untethered is reader-supported. Buying using our links earns us a commission. Learn more.

 Headlamp

-Black Diamond Storm 400 Headlamp, Azul
+Black Diamond Storm 400 HEADLAMP

 I carry headlamp with me everywhere I go.
 You never know when you’ll have to walk down dark streets, pack your bags without turning on the lights, or survive a city-wide typhoon power outage.